 A: We often get asked this question and there are many that quickly come to mind like Patagonia, CVS Health, and Levi.
 One company we work with and really admire is Xylem.
 Xylem is a water technology company that is committed to “solving water” by creating innovative solutions to address water issues around the globe.
 Xylem Watermark, the company’s corporate citizenship program, demonstrates its commitment to providing safe water resources for communities in need and educating people about water issues.
 Through partnerships with nonprofit organizations and an employee volunteer program, Xylem is leveraging its people, products, technology and cash resources to address the world’s greatest water challenges.

 It is evident to us that sustainability and solving water aren’t just initiatives at Xylem, but are core to the company’s overall business strategy and an integral part of its purpose and culture.
-Evidently, the company’s stakeholders agree: Xylem’s partners and employees are some of its biggest advocates, which in turn should signal to those who don’t know the company as well that it is authentically committed to making a difference.
+Evidently, Xylem’s partners and employees agree: they are some of the company’s biggest advocates, which in turn should signal to those who don’t know the company as well that it is authentically committed to making a difference.